Responsibilities of the Minister for Finance and Local Government

 Rebecca has served on the National Assembly for Wales' Environment and Sustainable Development Committee and its Common Agricultural Policy Task and Finish Group.
 She has also served on the Health and Social Care Committee, and the Children, Young People and Education Committee.

 In June 2014, Rebecca was appointed Deputy Minister for Farming and Food, and in May 2016 she became Minister for Social Services and Public Health.
 In November 2017, she was appointed Minister for Housing and Regeneration, and in December 2018 she joined the Cabinet as Minister for Finance and Trefnydd.
+On 13 May 2021 Rebecca was appointed Minister for Finance and Local Government.

 - The Welsh Treasury